telerik/ajax-docs/controls/gantt/functionality/custom-tasks-fields.md

 # Custom Tasks Fields

 With the 2014 Q2 SP1 version you can now use **Custom Task** objects to populate the **Gantt**,providing you with the ability to add user defined Properties to be shown in the control.
-In order to use a custom Task class you haveto create a custom Provider, like the one shown in [this help article]({%slug gantt/data-binding/providers/custom-entityframework-provider%}).
+In order to use a custom Task class you have to create a custom Provider, like the one shown in the [Custom EntityFramework Provider help article]({%slug gantt/data-binding/providers/custom-entityframework-provider%}).
 Sample Code Library can be downloaded from [here](http://www.telerik.com/support/code-library/gantt-custom-columns).

 ![gantt-custom-tasks-field](images/gantt-custom-tasks-field.png)